 c.
 Check if I am suffering from a penalty from google

 d.
-I will take note of my new users and returning user to see if I am really suffering from a penalty of my content or web structure is not good enough
+I will take note of my new users and returning users to see if I am really suffering from a penalty if my content or web structure is not good enough

 e.
 I will take a look at the time frame to see the best kind of solution I will need to adopt to solve the problem.

 f.
-I will also make a good use of google analytics web master’s tool to bring my site back to glory.”
+I will also make good use of Google Analytics web master’s tool to bring my site back to glory.”

-We understand that getting a digital marketer to come on board may not be as easy as it sounds, and that is why we provided all these information to help you with your next hire.
+We understand that bringing a digital marketer on board may not be as easy as it sounds, which is why we’ve provided all this information to help with your next hire.

-Hiring a digital marketer is hiring someone that is passionate about the role and company, someone that can fit into your company's culture and someone that can help the company achieve it's goals.
+As we mentioned earlier, hiring a digital marketer is not just about finding someone to do the job you need them to do.
+It’s about finding someone who is passionate about the role and the company: someone who can fit into your company culture and help the company achieve its goals.

 This Top 100 interview questions and answers will definitely help you hire not just a good digital marketer, but a digital marketer that will fit into your company culture, and an all-round good fit for your business.

-Need a guide to help you with your hire for a different role?
-Then take a look at this guide on how to hire a web developer.
+Looking for a guide to help with hiring for a different role?
+Check out our guide on how to hire a web developer.

-Are there digital marketing interview questions that you did not see here, and would love to know more about?
-Feel free to send it to us via in the comment section below.
+Are there digital marketing interview questions you didn’t see here but would like to learn more about?
+Feel free to let us know in the comments section below.

-Hope you found this post useful?
-If you did, then you can extend the gesture and share it with someone that may need it.
+We hope you found this post useful!
+If you did, please share it with someone who might need it.

 Leave a Comment